budryerson/TFMini-Plus/README.md

 # TFMini-Plus
 #### Arduino Library for the Benewake TFMini-Plus Lidar sensor

 The Benewake TFMini-Plus is a unique product and not merely an enhanced version of the TFMini.
 It has its own command and data structure.
-Therefore, Arduino TFMini libraries usually are not compatible with the TFMini Plus.
+Therefore, this Arduino TFMini-Plus library is not compatible with the TFMini product.

 The Plus features a UART serial communication interface.
 The serial baud rate is programmable.
 <br />Only these rates are supported: 9600, 14400, 19200, 56000, 115200, 460800, and 921600.